dfdeascanis/gene_selection_test/README.md

 #### The other is the more popularized implementation of analytical pearson residuals adapted from [Lause et al. (2021)](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-021-02451-7#availability-of-data-and-materials)

+#### We also take into consideration the variance stabilization technique implemented in [Seurat](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-021-02584-9) and implement a wrapper of this function to compare how effectively different methods estimate pearson residuals.

 #### Both of these methods aim to deconvolute the underlying biology with scRNA-seq data by finding genes that significantly deviate from two separate models.
 Here we highlight the potential benefits and potential limitations of each.